ZisElite/pico-custom-30-button-keypad/README.md

 # pico-custom-30-button-keypad
-A custom keypad controlled by a raspberry pico and a pc software for configuration
+A custom keypad controlled by a raspberry pico and a pc software for configuration.

 ## Currently only a WIP